 A year later, the division responsible for administering support for small and medium-sized enterprises from EU Structural Funds was separated from CzechInvest, giving rise to the new Enterprise and Innovation Agency, which was established on 1 June 2016.
 CzechInvest thus returned to its original purpose: support for foreign and domestic investments.

-In 2017, the Investment and Business Development Agency CzechInvest is celebrating the 25th anniversary of its establishment.
+In 2017, the Business and Investment Development Agency CzechInvest is celebrating the 25th anniversary of its establishment.
 The value of investments arranged by the agency to date approaches CZK 1 trillion.

 |11/1992 - 3/1993